neeeel30/breast-cancer/README.md

 # breast-cancer
-Predicts Whether breast cancer is the or not
+Predicts Whether breast cancer is there or not